gabrieljablonski/fazenda-tech-interview/01-programming-tools/README.md

 You're working on a project with a colleague.
 This project is version-controlled using Git, and your team uses a project management tool to track tasks and issues.

-The current task you're working on is to add a `discount` arg to a function.
+The current task you're working on is to add a `discount_rate` arg to a function.
 Here's the original file:

 ```python